 Comparing Lines of Credits and Term Loans

 Business lines of credit are great for short-term spending.
-Examples of costs that lines of credit are best for are payroll and unexpected or temporary expenses.
+Examples of costs that lines of credit are perfect for are payroll and unexpected or temporary expenses.
 When you need quick money to keep your small business at a competitive advantage, a line of credit can be beneficial.

 Lines of credit and multi-year term loans are just two of the many financing options available for small business owners.
 When making funding decisions, it’s important to consider the different opportunities and understand the costs and benefits associated with each.